An Irrational-slope Thompson's Group: Combinatorics of the tree diagrams

+The two trees in Figure \ref{basicmove} are crucial in what is to come.
+They are completely interchangeable when appearing, even as subtrees, as they represent the same subdivision of an interval.
+We call the process of interchanging these two configurations inside a tree a \emph{basic move}.
+In Figure \ref{aftermove} we illustrate a basic move, represented by the thick lines, on the tree of Figure \ref{tree}.

-Hence, an element in $\ft$ will be given by two trees with the same number of leaves.
-Clearly, an element can have more than one tree pair diagram representing it.
-Besides the usual phenomenon of nonreduced diagrams giving the same element by reducing a diagram (deleting meaningless subdivisions), here we can have two \emph{reduced} diagrams representing the same element.
-An example is given in Figure \ref{twodiags}.
-A basic move on the right-hand-side diagram will allow one caret to be erased and we obtain the diagram on the left.
+Clearly, an element can be represented by more than one tree pair diagram.
+Besides the usual phenomenon, familiar from $F$, where one can add or remove so-called redundant carets to obtain different tree pairs that represent the same element, here we can have two \emph{reduced} diagrams representing the same element.
+Recall that a reduced tree pair diagram is one without redundant carets.
+An example is given in Figure \ref{twodiags}, where a basic move on the right-hand-side diagram will produce redundant carets that can be removed to give the tree pair on the left.

+Basic moves are crucial for working with the trees arising for this group.
+In particular, to be able to understand multiplication of elements via tree pair diagrams.
+We begin by proving some important properties.

+\begin{prop} By adding at most one caret to a tree $T$, any caret in $T$ can be switched from $x$-type to $y$-type or vice-versa. \end{prop}

+{\it Proof.} If the caret to be switched can have a basic move performed on it, then that switches the type.
+Suppose now that the short edge of this caret ends in a leaf (i.e., has no child), then add a caret of the same type to enable a basic move (see picture 2 of Figure \ref{common}).
+Finally, if the child caret on the short side is of the opposite type, then keep going down short edges until a basic move can be performed.
+Should this process not result in a basic move, add a caret to the bottom short edge.
+Then one can perform multiple basic moves going back up to the caret to be switched.
+See pictures 3, 4 and 5 on Figure \ref{common}.

+The usefulness of basic moves is further illustrated by the following result, which will be used when deriving a presentation in Section \ref{prez}.

+\begin{prop} Given two trees representing the same subdivision of the unit interval, one can always transform one into the other by a sequence of basic moves without adding additional carets. \end{prop}

+{\it Proof.} Let $T_1$ and $T_2$ be two trees which represent the same subdivision, and assume that their root carets are different.
+Assume that $T_1$ has an $x$-type root caret and $T_2$ has a $y$-type root caret.
+Since $T_2$ has a $y$-caret at its root, the common subdivision has a break at the point $\tau$ in the interval.
+This means that at $T_1$, the right edge (which is short) needs to be subdivided further, because we need the break at $\tau$ on $T_1$ too.
+We are going to show that in order for the break at $\tau$ to show up in $T_1$, there have to be two consecutive carets of the same type somewhere on $T_1$.
+It follows that a basic move can be performed and the root caret of $T_1$ can be switched.

+If the right child of the root caret in $T_1$ is of $x$-type, then we have two consecutive carets of the same type and a basic move could be performed at the root.
+Assume then that the short edge of the $x$-type root has a $y$-caret as child.
+Then the breaks are at the points $\tau^2$ and $2\tau^2=1-\tau^3$.
+Since $ \tau^2<\tau<1-\tau^3 $, the desired breakpoint still has not been produced, see Figure \ref{fancyproof}.

+The tree $T_1$ is therefore further subdivided.
+The point of the proof is that it is necessary to have two consecutive subdivisions of the same type ($x$- or $y$- depending on the parity) to obtain a break at $\tau$.
+This is because of the following equalities (for even $n$, the odd case is similar):

+The odd power can only be produced with two consecutive carets of the same type, see Figure \ref{fancyproof2}.